Trilarion/opensourcegames/entries/tangomon.md

 - Assets license: various
 - Developer: onpon4

-Educational monster-battling game, similar in concept to the popular Pokemon series but with an educational twist.
+Educational monster-battling game, similar in concept to the popular Pokémon series but with an educational twist.

 ## Building